ToJans/tojans.me.dev/source/_posts/2013-07-28-event-sourcing-for-the-rest-of-us.markdown

 The intent might have been a status that was changed, an amount that was set, or even a new business rule  that has been enabled.
 Without knowing the details of the implementation, there is no way to figure out what this log entry actually means.

-A semantic/event log entry looks slightly different; _it makes the intent explicit_ by expressing it in the ubiquitous language, f.e. `Enable business rule 3 for product 123 with a weight of 4`, or in JSON:
+A semantic/event log entry looks slightly different; _it makes the intent explicit_ by expressing it in the ubiquitous language, f.e. `Business rule 3 was enabled for product 123 with a weight of 4`, or in JSON:
 <!-- more -->
 ```
 {
-    "Enable business rule":
+    "Business rule enabled":
     {
         product_id: 123,
         rule: